lzq114514/Pangenome-Graph-Annotation-PGA-pipeline/README.md

 `python3 3gfavcf.py data/ninanjie ninanjie1 CP`

-    Here, `ninanjie1` is the prefix of the reference genome FASTA file used in pggb, and `CP` is the first two letters of the reference genome chromosome ID (e.g., for Arabidopsis chromosome ">CP002684.1", use "CP").
+    Here, “ninanjie1” is the prefix of the reference genome FASTA file used in pggb, and “CP” is the first two letters of the reference genome chromosome ID (e.g., for Arabidopsis chromosome ">CP002684.1", use "CP").

     Step 4: